 The main objective of our ESE program is professional career preparation with practical engineering skills using today's tools and knowledge around tomorrow's technology.

 Our ESE Program consists of two options.

-- The Professional Master of Engineering Degree in ESE requires successful completion of 30 credit hours:
+- The ESE courses lead to a Master of Engineering Degree through successful completion of 30 credit hours: